Costs and Fees Associated with Investments

 Quick Answer

-Series 6 fund and variable contract costs include transaction charges (markup, commission, net transaction), share class loads (A, B, C, no-load), account fees, surrender charges on variable annuities, 12b-1 asset-based fees capped at 1.00%, Mortality and Expense charges, and soft dollar arrangements under SEA Section 28(e).
+Series 6 fund and variable contract costs include transaction charges (markup, commission, net transaction), share class loads (A, B, C, no-load), account fees, surrender charges on variable annuities, 12b-1 asset-based fees capped at 1.00%, Mortality and Expense charges, and soft dollar arrangements under the Securities Exchange Act's soft-dollar safe harbor.
 All costs must be disclosed before recommendation.

 Risks and returns on one side; costs and fees on the other.
 The Series 6 outline breaks fund and variable-contract compensation into transaction charges, share-class loads, account-structure fees, variable-contract surrender charges, ongoing 12b-1 fees, Mortality and Expense (M&E) charges, and soft dollar arrangements.
 Every one of these must be disclosed; several have numerical caps the exam loves to test.